 Data for the global PASS (MMY4004) dataset will be collected from adult patients with multiple myeloma who are treated with the commercial cilta-cel product.
-The following sample size estimation was calculated for the global PASS, with potential comparison to historic control, for the outcome of subsequent malignancy (secondary primary malignancy).
-For the current study (MMY4009) it is estimated that around 300 patients will contribute to the overall enrollment target for the global PASS.
-Enrollment in the global PASS is competitive between participating prospective registries/studies.
-Once enrollment is complete within the global PASS, which aims to enroll a total of 1500 patients across the target regions, enrollment will be considered complete for this study.

-Assuming a conservative background incidence rate for subsequent malignancy of 4% in heavily treated multiple myeloma patients, which reflects the lower bound confidence interval of the most conservative estimate that has been reported in previous studies of patients treated with lenalidomide and other therapies, an alpha of 0.05, will provide at least 90% power, for a minimally detectable increased relative risk among cilta-cel exposed patients of 1.5.
+The following sample size estimation was calculated for the global PASS, with potential comparison to historic control, for the outcome of second primary malignancy.
+Assuming a conservative background incidence rate for second primary malignancy of 4% in heavily treated multiple myeloma patients, which reflects the lower bound confidence interval of the most conservative estimate that has been reported in previous studies of patients treated with lenalidomide and other therapies, an alpha of 0.05 (2-sided), will provide at least 90% power, for a minimally detectable increased relative risk among cilta-cel exposed patients of 1.5.

 These sample size estimates assume the rate of new malignancies is constant over time.
 However, the estimate is based on a conservative cumulative background rate observed at a median of 3 years follow-up.
-The rate of malignancy and secondary malignancy increase with age and over time, so considerations for increases in background rate at later time points would only increase the statistical power.
+The rate of malignancy and second primary malignancy increase with age and over time, so considerations for increases in background rate at later time points would only increase the statistical power.
 This estimate serves as a guide for study planning purposes, pending finalization of the SAP.

-4.6.
+8.6.
 Data Management

 The primary data source for this study will be the medical record of each patient who has provided a signed ICF.
-The data source for the global PASS study will be the registries and may also include analysis from tumor samples or adverse events spontaneously reported to the sponsor, where available.
+The data source for the global PASS study will be the registries and may also include analysis from tumor samples or adverse events spontaneously reported to the sponsor, where available and RCL test results.
 Patient data will be handled in compliance with all applicable privacy laws.
-Further detail is provided in Section 4.4.
+Further detail is provided in Section 8.4.